pascalandy/gladiators-mastermind/README.md

 - C Melissa Murphy
 - A Pascal Andy

-**The flow**: First person interview the 2nd person.
+Done via via randomizelist.com **The flow**: First person interview the 2nd person.
 Then the 2nd person interviews the 3td person, etc.
 ## Regular question for our meeting

 The «interviewer» ask these questions: